nens/model-databank/README.rst

 Model databank
 ==============

 Models, scenarios and results data bank for water management purposes.
+This is the model databank django app.
+Include it in your site.
+It requires Django 1.5.

 General requirements
 --------------------